 The fourth annual Journey of Faith conference will take place Saturday, July 2 and Sunday, July 3 at the Metro Toronto Convention Centre.
 The MTCC is an Ontario Crown Corporation under the responsibility of the minister for tourism and culture.

 One of the speakers at the event is Jamaican-Canadian Bilal Philips, who has been denied entry to Australia and the UK and was expelled from Germany earlier this year for his advocacy of the death penalty for gay people.
-He has also claimed that AIDS is a divine punishment from Allah for homosexuality and fornication.
+He has also claimed that AIDS is a divine punishment from Allah for homosexuality

 Other speakers include Abu Usamah Atthabi and Abu Abdissalam, who have expressed sympathy for extremist terrorists and said that Muslims should not cooperate with Western governments.